CIRED/cape_town_NEDUM_Python/README.rst

 ----------

 * The ``gh_pages`` branch contains the latest update of the code and is set as default.
 If you want to modify the code, please fork the repository and start from this branch, as this is the one used in this documentation.
-* All other branches are deprecated
+* All other branches are deprecated.

 -----------------
 About the authors
 -----------------

 The development of the **NEDUM-2D** model was initiated at *CIRED* in 2014.
-Coordinated by Vincent Viguié, it involved over the years, in alphabetic order, Paolo Avner, Stéphane Hallegattte, Charlotte Liotta, Thomas Monnier, Basile Pfeiffer, Claus Rabe, Julie Rozenberg, and Harris Selod.
+Coordinated by Vincent Viguié, it involved over the years, in alphabetic order: Paolo Avner, Stéphane Hallegattte, Charlotte Liotta, Thomas Monnier, Basile Pfeiffer, Claus Rabe, Julie Rozenberg, and Harris Selod.

 .. _meta_link: